Easy Sourdough Artisan Bread Recipe (Ready in 1 Day)

 Ever since I grew my first sourdough starter and explored how to make sourdough bread, I’ve wanted to be able to make a really good loaf of artisan sourdough bread like my favorite regular yeast easy artisan bread.

-What I really wanted was a sourdough bread recipe that had a crispy crust with nice holes inside, but that was still easy to make.
-One similar to my super easy artisan bread which bakes in an enameled cast iron pot.
+I was looking for an easy sourdough bread recipe that had a crispy crust with a nice texture and holes inside, but that was simple to make.
+Preferably a same day sourdough bread similar to my super easy artisan bread which bakes in an enameled cast iron pot.

 I want to say, too, that for me an easy bread is always made with a stand mixer, but this recipe can be made by hand – you will just have to work a bit harder.